Understanding Black-box Predictions via Influence Functions: Discussion

 \section{Discussion}

 We have discussed a variety of applications, from creating training-set attacks to debugging models and fixing datasets.
-Underlying each of these applications is a common tool, the influence function, which is based on a simple idea --- we can better understand model behavior by looking at how it was derived from its training data.
+Underlying each of these applications is a common tool, influence functions, which are based on a simple idea---we can better understand model behavior by looking at how it was derived from its training data.

 At their core, influence functions measure the effect of local changes: what happens when we upweight a point by an infinitesimally-small $\epsilon$?
 This locality allows us to derive efficient closed-form estimates, and as we show, they can be surprisingly effective.
 However, we might want to ask about more global changes, e.g., how does a subpopulation of patients from this hospital affect the model?
 Since influence functions depend on the model not changing too much, how to tackle this is an open question.